-Until recently, the NCRAS portal presented deidentified counts of data to NHS users including cancer specialists, NHS Trusts, Commissioners, clinicians, radiotherapy teams, cancer services teams, and pharmacists.
+Until recently, the NCRAS portal only presented tabulated counts of data to NHS users including cancer specialists, NHS Trusts, Commissioners, clinicians, radiotherapy teams, cancer services teams, and pharmacists.
 Data was displayed in huge tables, and it was difficult to see trends and gather useful insight.
 The portal was an in-house development, and if users’ reporting requirements changed, the reports had to be re-coded by the IT team.
 Owing to constraints on development resources, the portal was only updated periodically, and some reports desired by users lingered on the wish list for long periods.

 Refresh and relaunch